 Strategies for Teaching Academic Language to ELLs

-English Language Learners (ELLs or ELs) face a variety of challenges in the mainstream classroom.
+English Language Learners (ELLs, ELs ELDs) face a variety of challenges in the mainstream classroom.
 Along with social and cultural differences, ELLs may also struggle with the language used in the classroom.
 This academic language can be difficult for ELLs to grasp and can pose a stumbling block when it comes to classroom success.

 “Mastery of academic language is arguably the single most important determinant of academic success for individual students,” says David Francis in Practical Guidelines for the Education of English Language Learners: Research-Based Recommendations For Instruction and Academic Interventions.
 “Unfortunately, ELLs often lack the academic language necessary for success in school.
 This lack of proficiency in academic language affects ELLs’ ability to comprehend and analyze texts in middle and high school, limits their ability to write and express themselves effectively, and can hinder their acquisition of academic content in all academic areas.”

 So what can mainstream teachers do to help ELLs master academic language?
 It’s important to understand the basics of academic language and develop strategies for teaching academic language to ELLs.